Finding The Right Criminal Defense Attorney

 Another practicing attorney in your area is a potentially valuable resource.
 After you receive a short list of criminal defense attorneys, ask your contact if 1) the attorney is accessible and organized and 2) if he or she arrives on time for meetings.

 After you have three or four criminal defense attorneys on your short list, contact the attorney to schedule an initial case evaluation.
 Schedule face-to-face meetings.
 Ask how many cases he or she has handled that’s similar to your own.
-You want a criminal defense attorney who’s personally acquainted with procedures, prosecutors, and trial judges in New Jersey.
+You want a local criminal defense attorney who’s personally acquainted with procedures, prosecutors, and trial judges in New Jersey.

 If you’re already in custody, you might not be able to arrange personal meetings with prospective criminal defense lawyers.
 In that case, contact attorneys by telephone or Skype to discuss your case.